LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

   </video>
 </figure>

-LudoScope Lite is a prototype that demonstrates two techniques that developers can use to analyse the root causes of quality issues in generated levels.
-First, the Metric of Added Detail (MAD) raises flags for grammar rules that remove detail with respect to their position in the transformation pipeline.
-Second, Specification Analysis Reporting (SAnR), analyzes level generation histories against level properties and reports problematic grammar rules.

-The movie below demonstrates how SAnR finds broken levels.
-This facilitates debugging and can be used to prevent bad levels from being generated.
+The movie below demonstrates how SAnR helps find broken levels, which facilitates debugging and can be used to prevent bad levels from being generated.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" width="100%">